-PROJECT: (name and address) , ER INFORMATION: Number: OWNER: (name and address) NER: (name and address) ARCHITECT: (name and address) CONTRACTO OWS: e change and, if applicable, attach or rexecuted Construction Change Directives its.
-Also include agreed The original (Contract Sum) (Guar anteed Maximum Price) was \$ The net change by previously author \$ The (Contract Sum) (Guaranteed N Maximum Price) prior to this Change Or der was \$ The (Contract Sum) (Guaranteed M by this Change Order in the amoun Maximum Price) will be (increased) (dec t of creased) (unchanged) \$ The new (Contract Sum) (Guarante eed Maximum Price), including this Cha ange Order, will be \$ The Contract Time will be (increase ed) (decreased) (unchanged) by () days.
+PROJECT: (name and address) CONTRACT INFORMATION: Contract For: Date: CHANGE ORDE Change Order Date: ER INFORMATION: Number: OWNER: (name and address) ARCHITECT: (name and address) CONTRACTOR : (name and address) OWS: e change and, if applicable, attach or rexecuted Construction Change Directives its.
+Also include agreed The original (Contract Sum) (Guar anteed Maximum Price) was \$ The net change by previously author orized Change Orders \$ The (Contract Sum) (Guaranteed N Maximum Price) prior to this Change Or der was \$ The (Contract Sum) (Guaranteed M by this Change Order in the amoun Maximum Price) will be (increased) (dec t of creased) (unchanged) \$ The new (Contract Sum) (Guarante eed Maximum Price), including this Cha ange Order, will be \$ The Contract Time will be (increase ed) (decreased) (unchanged) by () days.
 The new date of Substantial Comp letion will be Contract Time, that have been auth by both the Owner and Contractor, Directive. t include adjustments to the Contract Sur orized by Construction Change Directive in which case a Change Order is execute ARCHITECT, CONTRACTOR AND OWNE e until the cost and time ed to supersede the Co e have been agreed upon NOT VALID ON THE SIGNED BY THE ANGINEET, CONTRACTOR AND OWNE IX.
-ARCHITECT (Firm name) CONTRACTOR (Firm name) OWNER (Firm no ame) SIGNATURE SIGNATURE SIGNATURE PRINTED NAME AND TITLE PRINTED NAME AND TITLE PRINTED NAME A ND TITLE DATE DATE
+ARCHITECT (Firm name) CONTRACTOR (Firm name) OWNER (Firm no ame) SIGNATURE SIGNATURE SIGNATURE PRINTED NAME AND TITLE PRINTED NAME AND TITLE PRINTED NAME A ND TITLE DATE DATE DATE